Google-TechX/software-development-studio/codelabs/04b-wiki-milestone-1/index.md

-Remember: to receive a grade, you must submit a peer feedback form ( [docs.google.com/forms/d/e/1FAIpQLSfX6lQgZl_7xw5Ig8OowGU8njuC0g73LUuhgQduRb6PIkwWwg/viewform?usp=sf_link](https://docs.google.com/forms/d/e/1FAIpQLSfX6lQgZl_7xw5Ig8OowGU8njuC0g73LUuhgQduRb6PIkwWwg/viewform?usp=sf_link)) indicating which work you did and which was done by your teammates.
+Remember: to receive a grade, you must submit a peer feedback form ndicating which work you did and which was done by your teammates.
 Non-coding tasks such as help debugging also counts towards participation.
+This link will be generated and emailed to you after the due date.

 * 50% - Requirement (1) -- /view/
 * 30% - Requirement (2) -- /view/PageName